Asymptotics for infinite server queues with fast/slow Markov switching and fat tailed service times: Introduction and notation

-Unfortunately, such a first order ordinary differential equation does not have an explicit expression in general.
-In that case, it is appealing to study the process when the intensity of the Poisson process is sped up and the switching rates of the Markov chain are modified, as in \cite{BDTM17, BKMT14, MDT16}.
-Similarly to those paper, the goal of this paper is thus to study the bevaviour of the queue/IBNR process in "extreme conditions" for the arrival rates, transition rates and delays, while trying to maintain minimal assumptions on the distributions.
-For this we will suppose that the rescaling is performed as follows: \begin{itemize} \item the arrival rate is multiplied by $n^\gamma$ for some $\gamma>0$, denoted by \item the transition probabilities $p(x,y)$ are slowed down by dividing them by $n^\gamma$ when $x\neq y$, $x$, $y$ in ${\cal S}$, i.e. the new transition matrix is given by \end{itemize} Such normalizing assumptions imply that, as $n\to\infty$, one is close to a model where the $k$ queues almost evolve independently (in the sense that arriving customers or claims come in batches with same fixed size) and are correlated only through the sequence $(T_i)_{i\in\nbN}$, as indeed the transition matrix $P_n$ verifies $P_n\longrightarrow I$.
-The arrival rate $\lambda$ is however sped up accordingly such that $\lambda_n (P_n-I)=\lambda (P-I)$ i.e. the transition rates between the states of $\cal S$ are independent from $n$, which allows for enough dynamics in the model that compensates the fact that $P_n$ tends to $I$, and yielding no trivial asymptotics in the following as $n\to\infty$.
+with the initial condition $\psi(s,0)= I$. \end{prop} Unfortunately, the first order ordinary differential equation \eqref{Poisson_ODE} does not have an explicit expression in general, so that studying the (transient or stationary) distribution of the couple $(Z(t),X_{N_t})$ is difficult.
+In that case, as in \cite{BDTM17, BKMT14, MDT16}, it is appealing to study the process when the intensity of the Poisson process is sped up and the switching rates of the Markov chain are modified.
+Similarly to those papers, the goal of this paper is thus to study the behaviour of the queue/IBNR process in "extreme conditions" for the arrival rates, transition rates and delays, while trying to maintain minimal assumptions on the service time distributions.
+For this we will suppose that the rescalings of the parameters, denoted by ${\bf (S1)}$, ${\bf (S2)}$ and ${\bf (S3)}$ hereafter, are performed as follows: \begin{itemize} \item the arrival rate is multiplied by $n^\gamma$ for some $\gamma>0$, denoted by with associated Poisson process $\{ N_t^{(n)},\ t\ge 0\}$ and jump times $(T_i^n)_{i\in\nbN}$, \item the transition probabilities $p(x,y)$ are divided by $n^\gamma$ when $x\neq y$, $x$, $y$ in ${\cal S}$, i.e. the new transition matrix is given by with corresponding stationary Markov chain $(X_i^{(n)})_{i\in\nbN}$, having the same distribution $\pi$ as $(X_i)_{i\in\nbN}$. \end{itemize} Since the transition matrix $P_n$ verifies $P_n\longrightarrow_{n\to\infty} I$, such normalizing assumptions imply that, as $n\to\infty$, one is close to a model where the arriving customers or claims come in the $k$ queues in batches with same fixed size: those queues are nonetheless correlated because the customers arrive according to the same Poisson process.
+Also, observe that $\lambda_n (P_n-I)$ is the infinitesimal generator of the continuous time Markov chain $\left\{Y^{(n)}(t)=X^{(n)}_{N^{(n)}_t},\ t\ge 0\right\}$ of which embedded Markov chain is the underlying Markov chain i.e. $(Y^{(n)}(T_i^n))_{i\in\nbN}=(X_i^{(n)})_{i\in\nbN}$.
+Thus, since the rescaling is such that

+for all $n$ (a property which will be extensively used in the paper), we remark that the rescalings {\bf (S1)} and {\bf (S2)} for the arrival rate and the transition probabilities are such that the transition rates between the states of $\cal S$ of $\{Y^{(n)}(t),\ t\ge 0\}$ are independent from $n$, which allows for enough dynamics in the model that compensates the fact that $P_n$ tends to $I$, and yielding non trivial asymptotics in the convergence results in this paper as $n\to\infty$.